gmf05/nba/README.md

 =======

-Analysis scripts apply machine learning techniques to the resulting data in Python, Matlab, and R. Some simple examples are shown in iPython Notebooks.
+Analysis scripts apply machine learning techniques to the resulting data in Python, Matlab, and R. Some simple examples are shown in IPython Notebooks.